mithunshanbhag/mithunshanbhag.github.io/_posts/2023-02-28-my-playbook.md

 ## Some recommended reading & listening

-A few books, blogs & podcasts have made a profound impact on my life.
+A few books, blogs, talks & podcasts have made a profound impact on me.
 Here they are, in no particular order:

 * [Scott Adams: How to fail at almost everything and still win big](https://www.amazon.in/How-Fail-Almost-Everything-Still/dp/0241003709)
 * [Sam Altman: How to be successful](https://blog.samaltman.com/how-to-be-successful)